ids-cv/Multi-Lingual-Visual-Grounding/README.md

 # Multi-Lingual-Visual-Grounding

 Visual grounding, as an extension to object detection, is the task to locate objects in an image based on queries in natural language.
 It is a fundamental task in various multi-modal learning tasks.
-This project gives a benchmark for visual grounding in French language.
+This project provides a benchmark for visual grounding tasks in French language.
 For more details, please refer to [our paper](https://ieeexplore.ieee.org/document/9305199).

 All 31k sentences are annotated.
 In our paper, only 5k training sentences are used to demonstrate our transfer learning innovations.